bacon-delight/course-machine-learning-stanford/Week 1/Readme.md

 > 1. You have a large inventory of identical items.
 You want to predict how many of these will sell over the next three months
 >    - [ ] Classification
 >    - [x] Regression
-> 2. You'd like a software to examine individual customer accounts and for eact account, decide if it has been hacked or compromised
+> 2. You'd like a software to examine individual customer accounts and for each account, decide if it has been hacked or compromised
 >    - [x] Classification
 >    - [ ] Regression
 > 3. Given a picture of a person, you'd have to predict their age
 >    - [ ] Classification
 >    - [x] Regression
-> 4. Given a patient with tumor, you'd have to predict whether the tumor is malignant or benign
+> 4. Given a patient with tumour, you'd have to predict whether the tumour is malignant or benign
 >    - [x] Classification
 >    - [ ] Regression